rumd3x/cronjob-manager/README.md

 | command     | String  | The name of the container to run.        |
 | commandType | String  | The command to execute on the container. |
 | active      | Boolean | If the job is enabled or not.            |

+## To Do
+- Add current container time to web interface

 ## License